LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### I'm an existing Bot Studio user.
 How do I migrate to using Conversation Builder to create and manage survey bots?

-If you're an existing Bot Studio user with survey bots built in Bot Studio, be aware that Bot Studio and Conversation Builder cannot run side by side.
+If you're an existing Bot Studio user with post-conversation survey bots built in Bot Studio, the Post-Conversation Survey Bots feature is enabled in Conversation Builder by default.

+Be aware that Bot Studio and Conversation Builder cannot run side by side.
 You'll need to manually recreate your existing Bot Studio survey bots in Conversation Builder.

 LivePerson recommends the following workflow:

 1. In Conversation Builder, manually recreate your survey bots.
 (If you're developing in your Production environment, which is not common and not recommended, assign the survey bots to "test" skills that aren't used in a production campaign, so you can test them before assigning production skills to them.)
 2. Test the survey bots.
 3. Release the new survey bots to your Production environment.
 4. Request that LivePerson switch your brand from triggering surveys from Bot Studio to surveys from Conversation Builder in actual conversations.